e-zz/logseq-pdf-extract/README.md

 Also, to view PDFs imported from Zotero, it's better to specify these two paths in your settings:

 <details>
-  <summary> Two things possibly required by PDF "open" buttons: </summary>
+  <summary>⚙ Two things possibly required by PDF "open" buttons: </summary>

 > - Go to Logseq's [Zotero settings](https://docs.logseq.com/#/page/zotero) in menu.
 > - Fill in below paths by your needs (as outlined in the [Logseq Documentation](https://docs.logseq.com/#/page/658992ea-67b3-4a06-9c93-6fd3c58a3af9)):